-- What are the influences of indirect work, being rework, information exchange and decisions making, on the scheduled finish date?
+- What are the influences of indirect work, i.e. rework, information exchange and decisions making, on the scheduled finish date?

-The biggest differences between the model & planning software are:
+The main differences between the model & planning software are:

-- The developers of the model used the Lean methodology to define a great number of subjects – human behaviour characteristics- which enables any projects to be more predictable.
+- The developers of the model used the Lean methodology to define a great number of subjects – human behavior characteristics- which enables any project to be more predictable.

-- The model links the organisation with the work
+- The model links the organization with the work

-- The model uses a database with validates settings of human behaviour characteristics
+- The model uses a database with validated settings of human behavior characteristics

 - The model generates outcomes by means of algorithms